 Raza is the co-author with Nicholas Blake QC (now Blake J) of Immigration, Asylum and Human Rights (OUP, 2003); second edition pending.
 Raza has given lectures on refugee and human rights law at the University of Oxford, LSE, UCL and Georgetown University Washington DC.
 He is a member of the Advisory Board of the Refugee Studies Centre, University of Oxford.

-Raza accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Raza is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Raza is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, Raza needs to collect and hold personal data.
 This includes his client’s personal data and the personal data of others who feature in the matter upon which he is instructed.
 To read Raza’ privacy notice in full, please see here.